jhollist/jhollist.github.io/cv.md

 methodologies (GIS and statistical) using numerous software packages and languages (R, ArcGIS, GRASS, Python, MS Excel) and have continued prior research on technology transfer of data, analytical methods and predictive tools to Northeast States; and developed statistical and modeling tools to facilitate use of defensible techniques in water quality criteria development.
-Previously I have: served as Co-lead on a project studying ecosystem services related to nutrient cycling in Northeastern lakes and ponds, was the liaison between the National Ecological Observatory Network (NEON) and EPA’s Ecosystem Services Research Program (ESRP), was task lead for our lakes ecosystem services work, and served as co-task lead for developing decision support tools for a project in Narragansett Bay and its watershed.
+Previously I have: served as Co-lead on a project studying ecosystem services related to nutrient cycling in Northeastern lakes and ponds, was the liaison between the National Ecological Observatory Network (NEON) and EPA’s
+Ecosystem Services Research Program (ESRP), was task lead for our lakes ecosystem services work, and served as co-task lead for developing decision support tools for a project in Narragansett Bay and its watershed.
 I am currently serving as a co-Task Lead on a project exploring cyanobacterial risk in lakes of the Northeastern US.
-I am also exploring the use of data science, Big Data, informatics, and related technologies in our various research programs.
-These data efforts include course work, a linked open data project, and involvement with various outside organizations such as the ESIP Federation and Data.gov
+I am also exploring the use of Open Science, data mining, and computational ecology in our various research programs.

 May 2006 – July 2008 Postdoctoral Landscape Ecologist, U.S. Environmental Protection Agency, Atlantic
 Ecology Division, Narragansett, RI
 Contributed to research and technology transfer of National Coastal Assessment data,